mattermost/mattermost-handbook/operations/finance/operations-playbook.md

 # Operations Playbook
 [50% draft](https://handbook.mattermost.com/company/about-mattermost/mindsets#drafts-at-1-50-99)

-Purpose: To provide an overveiw of the current process, playbooks, and flows that govern the day-to-day actions of the Finance and Accounting function.
+Purpose: To provide an overview of the current process, playbooks, and flows that govern the day-to-day actions of the Finance and Accounting function.
 When using the operations playbook, not all documents are made available as they contain sensitive or personal information.
-To comply with governing laws (e.g. GDPR, CCPA) and the safety of all Mattermost staff, we are only providing access based merited need.
+To comply with governing laws (e.g. GDPR, CCPA) and the safety of all Mattermost staff, we are only providing access-based merited need.
 For access rights transparency, you may refer to this [referenceable table](https://handbook.mattermost.com/operations/finance/operations-playbook#roles-and-access-rights) which you may use to see team members authorized to access each document.

 ## Accounting Overview
 ![](../../.gitbook/assets/accounting-systems-flows-v2.png)